Dom88Finch/student-grade-predictor/README.md

 Instructions:
 Dowload the repository incuding the  `pickle` file and `GUI`.

-Run the `GUI` python file to `display the Tinker GUI.
+Run the `GUI` python file to 'display' the Tinker GUI.